groonga/groonga/doc/source/reference/commands/select.rst

-Here is an example that requires ``gr`` prefix for fixed terms with ``groonag`` query. ``Groonga`` (case insensitive for this case because we use :doc:`/reference/normalizers/normalizer_auto` for this case) can be used for a fixed term but ``Mroonga`` can't be used for a fixed term.
+Here is an example that requires ``gr`` prefix for fixed terms with ``groonag`` query. ``Groonga`` (case insensitive for this case because you use :doc:`/reference/normalizers/normalizer_auto` for this case) can be used for a fixed term but ``Mroonga`` can't be used for a fixed term.
 Because ``Mroonga`` isn't started with ``gr``.